Trade directory · San Francisco metro · California

 1

-Accumulate 4 years of electrical experience or complete formal electrical training program.
-Document all experience with employer verification forms.
+Document 4 years of journey-level electrical experience or complete approved electrical training program.
+Submit employment verification forms and pay stubs to CSLB.

 01/06